Shadow & Bone Used A White Stunt Double For Inej. But The Problems Run Much Deeper.

 There's a reason why the photos are getting so much attention and blowback on Twitter — fans love and worship this show, as well as the world the book series created.
 For a show that touts its representation and felt like a step forward in the fantasy genre, this reveal is a giant let down.

 It's all the more baffling and disappointing given that Suman worked so hard for this opportunity to play Inej.
-In fact, she's said that she was even told that playing this kind of non-stereotypical or sexualized badass female lead character would never happen for her because of the color of her skin.
+In fact, she's said that she was even told that playing this kind of non-stereotypical badass female lead character would never happen for her because of the color of her skin.
 "You have a woman who physically scarred herself from how hard she trained for Inej — a woman of color who simply HAD to be perfect to even be considered for this role — and they put her in basically the same box as a white actor with brownface," tweeted a fan.
 It's hard to get lost in a beautiful fantasy when reality keeps rearing its ugly head.

 Netflix hasn't responded to Refinery29's request for comment.